 The markets of Nairobi.

-At this place you can adopt an elephant.
+At this place, you can adopt an elephant.
 They use the money to feed and help the elephants that have been victim of poachers.
-Such an amazing experience and my best elephant picture ever was taken back then!
+Such an amazing experience and my best elephant picture ever were taken back then!
 1000% worth the money (I did not adopt).

 Last but not least, if you would like to have a close encounter with a giraffe, this is the place to be.
 Some people like to put the giraffe food in their mouth and get a nice lick from the giraffe.
 I preferred not to do so.

 I bet there is much more to do in Nairobi.
 Most tourists come to Nairobi to depart for safari trips.
 I also booked three safaris when I was in Kenya.
 Read more about them!